-Domestic violence accusations can be life-changing events for EVERYONE involved.
+Domestic violence accusations can be life-changing for EVERYONE involved.
 Entire families can be torn apart when a loved one is charged with creating an abusive situation.
-The accused abusers are oftentimes kept from their loved ones, struggling through the legal process alone trying to explain their side of the story, while their loved ones are left feeling scared, anxious, and uncertain about how the family can survive during the ordeal.
+The accused abusers are oftentimes kept from their loved ones, struggling through the legal process alone trying to explain their side of the story, while their loved ones are left feeling scared, anxious, and uncertain about the family’s future.
+These matters are even more complex for parents who are accused of abuse.
+With the support of a trusted Cleveland domestic violence attorney, you can get through this ordeal and protect your reputation.

 If you’ve been accused or charged with domestic violence or any other criminal charge in Ohio, it can have catastrophic impacts on your family life, your career, and ultimately your freedom.
 The Botnick Law Firm is focused on helping you fight these charges to defend your rights and liberties.
-Expert negotiator, Mr. Botnick will work hard to get you the BEST verdict for your future.
+Experienced criminal defense attorney Robert Botnick will work hard to get you the BEST verdict for your future.

-Domestic Violence does not necessarily involve physical violence, there are many situations that result in charges.
+Domestic Violence does not necessarily involve physical violence.
+There are many situations that can result in charges.
 When a partner or ex-partner feels threatened or endangered by another’s behavior, they may feel inclined to pursue domestic violence charges against them.
 Once law enforcement becomes involved, these charges are taken VERY SERIOUSLY.
-Your lives and your relationships will be thoroughly investigated, examined closely for any “red flags” that could have led to domestic violence.
+Your lives and your relationships will be thoroughly investigated, and examined closely for any “red flags” that could have led to domestic violence.
 Here are some situations that have commonly triggered a victim to pursue charges:

 In the moment, domestic violence can be an intense, high adrenaline altercation that leaves each spouse traumatized — If you are seriously injured or in danger contact your local authorities immediately.
 Whether you are the one being accused or the victim, if you have injuries seek medical attention immediately.